smithlabcode/dnmtools/README.md

 When you need to access multiple directories, it might be useful to use the option `-v ./:/app -w /app`, which mounts the current directory to the `/app` directory in the container, which is alo set as the working directory.
-You can then specify the directories in the same way you do from the working directory in the host machine.
+You can specify the paths in the same way you would from the working directory in the host machine.
 For example:
 ```console
 docker run -v ./:/app -w /app \